 Getting through the process faster also helps you make your move faster if prices in your area continue to go up.

 You can get a preapproval online through Rocket Mortgage® by Quicken Loans®.
-You can pull your credit and share bank account and income information with us in order to get a budget online in a matter of minutes when it’s time to start shopping for your home.
+You can pull your credit and share bank account and income information with us in order to get a budget online when it’s time to start shopping for your home.
 If you prefer to get started over the phone, you can call (800) 785-4788.
 If you still have questions, we’ll be happy to answer them in the comments.